 Managing Auxiliary Employees

 Auxiliary conversion is changing the status of an employee from auxiliary to regular.
 This is a very complex issue.
-Supervisors are advised to contact AskMyHR to be directed to an HR advisor for information and guidance when they believe they have an employee that may be eligible for auxiliary conversion to regular status.
+Supervisors are advised to contact AskMyHR by submitting a service request with the category My Team/Organization > Employee & Labour Relations > Employee Status Change to be directed to an HR Specialist for information and guidance when they believe they have an employee that may be eligible for auxiliary conversion to regular status.

-For bargaining unit auxiliary employees, seniority determines the order in which employees are laid off and recalled.
+For Bargaining Unit auxiliary employees, seniority determines the order in which employees are laid off and recalled.
 Seniority is based on hours worked at straight time rates within a single seniority unit.
-Seniority units are outlined in the component agreements.
-Overtime does not count towards seniority.
+Seniority units are outlined in the Component Agreements.
+Overtime doesn't count towards seniority.
 In order to determine seniority and layoff, run a PeopleSoft report.

-- Go to My Time and Pay/PS Help
+- Go to My Time & Pay/PS Help.

 To get access to BC-RPTSAUX: